Chairman's Corporate Governance Statement

 Audit Committee

-The Audit Committee has 2 members, Richard Cooper (Chair) and Praveen Gupta.
+The Audit Committee has 3 members, Richard Cooper (Chair), Karthik Manimozhi and Kenny Jacobs.
 The CFO and external auditors attend meetings by invitation.
 The Audit Committee is responsible for making recommendations on the appointment of auditors and the audit fee, and for ensuring that the financial performance of the Company is properly monitored and reported.
 In addition, the Audit Committee will receive and review reports from management and the auditors relating to the interim report, the annual report and accounts and the internal control systems of the Company.
 The Audit Committee shall meet not less than twice each financial year.

 Remuneration Committee